 So what happened?
-Considering the KJV was translated well before the ESV, NIV, and others, why was that phrase left out?
+Considering the KJV was translated well before the ESV, NIV, and others, why was that phrase left out of these later translations?

-It’s important here to remember how we got the Bible in our hands.
-Before Gutenberg invented his press all books were produced painstakingly by hand.
+Here it’ll be important to remember how we got the Bible in our hands.
+Before Gutenberg invented his press, all books were produced painstakingly by hand.
 To make further copies, scribes and later monks and nuns would reproduce a book by writing it out word for word.
 These reproductions are called manuscripts, literally “written by hand.”
 Since books of the New Testament started being copied as early as they were written (circa.
 AD 40 for some of Paul’s letters) and were reproduced by hand even for a period after the printing press was invented (AD 1440), we have thousands upon thousands of manuscripts, some comprising mere scraps and sections, others full books or the whole Bible.

 With this human means of production it’s easy to understand how human error could sneak in, swapping a “their” for “there” for instance.
 These unintentional changes didn’t spread uncontrolled, but they did occur.
 Additionally, certain more cavalier scribes were sometimes inclined to make intentional changes to the text.
 Most often these were light edits to make reading easier; they would clean up “bad” grammar or clarify the things they thought were unclear.
 We should see in this that, the vast majority of the time, these copyists were trying to help people understand God’s word more fully.

 All of those copies help us keep up with the stream of copy edits and changes, which are well known and documented, and help us determine when certain changes were introduced.
-Not only that, we have many writings from early church leaders, some of whom were direct disciples of the Apostles, that include scriptural quotes which confirm our scriptural accuracy.
-Over and above all this, we have Sovereign God in control of every step along the way, guiding our careful attention to his word.
+In addition, we have loads of writings from early church leaders, some of whom were direct disciples of the Apostles, that include scriptural quotes which confirm our scriptural accuracy.
+Over and above all this, we have Sovereign God in control of every step along the way, guiding the Church’s careful attention to his word throughout history.

 Now, maybe this type of scholarship is a little dry to you, but it comes in real handy when you come up against issues like this.
 We can all be thankful for the thousands of years of work that has gone into producing our Bibles.